Tuning Advice for an End-Fed Half-Wave (EFHW) Antenna

 4. Add a Common-Mode Choke

-- Place a common-mode choke (ferrite beads or a coaxial choke) on the feedline near the transformer.
+- Place a common-mode choke (ferrite beads or a coaxial choke) on the feedline near the shack entrance.

-- This minimizes RF currents on the coax shield, improving overall performance and reducing noise in the shack.
+- This minimizes RF currents on the coax shield, improving overall performance and reducing pickup up rf noise in the shack.

 Band-Specific Tips